micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 2.md

 For you yourselves know, brethren, that our coming to you was not in vain.

 ###### 2
-But [^a]even after we had suffered before and were spitefully treated at Philippi, as you know, we were bold in our God to speak to you the gospel of God in much conflict.
+But even after we had suffered before and were spitefully treated at Philippi, as you know, we were bold in our God to speak to you the gospel of God in much conflict.

 ###### 3
 For our exhortation _did_ not _come_ from error or uncleanness, nor _was it_ in deceit.